pvdabeel/prolog/Documentation/Handbook/13-doc-output.md

 ## Gantt charts

-The `gantt` module produces Gantt charts that visualise the parallel build schedule computed by the planner.
+The `gantt` module produces Gantt charts that visualise the parallel build schedule computed by the ordering pass.
 Each horizontal bar represents a package, positioned on a timeline according to its wave assignment and estimated build duration.